 - When using CMS, you cannot upgrade Catalyst 2900 XL, Catalyst 2900 LRE XL, or Catalyst 3500 XL switches at the same time.
-However, you can group together and upgrade Catalyst 1900 and Catalyst 2820 switches at the same time. - For Catalyst 2900 XL and Catalyst 3500 XL switches, enter the image_name.tar filename in the New File Name field.
-The .tar file contains both the IOS image and the web-management code. - For Catalyst 1900 and Catalyst 2820 switches, enter the image_name.bin filename in the New File Name field.
-The .bin file contains the software image and the web-management code. - Upgrade Catalyst 1900 and Catalyst 2820 switches last.
+However, you can group together and upgrade Catalyst 1900 and Catalyst 2820 switches at the same time. - For Catalyst 2900 LRE XL switches, enter the enter the image_name.tar filename in the New File Name field.
+The .tar file contains both the IOS image and the web-management code. - Upgrade Catalyst 1900 and Catalyst 2820 switches last.
 To function efficiently, these switches need to be rebooted shortly after the upgrade occurs.
 If you do not click Reboot Cluster in 30 seconds after the upgrade, the Catalyst 1900 and Catalyst 2820 switches automatically reboot.